revbayes/revbayes.github.io/tutorials/ctmc/index.md

 ```
 alpha ~ dnUniform( 0.0, 1E8 )
+alpha.setValue(1.0)
 ```
+Note that we initialized the value of `alpha` to $1.0$.
+This is strictly speaking not necessary but helps tremendously the MCMC to converge.
+As a general rule, it is possible to initialize starting values for the MCMC using the *setValue( xx )* function, which is available for every stochastic variable, but it might also make your replicated MCMC runs to be more likely to get stuck in the same local area of parameters.

 The way the ASRV model is implemented involves discretizing the mean-one gamma distribution into a set number of rate categories, $k$.
 Thus, we can analytically marginalize over the uncertainty in the rate at each site.
 The likelihood of each site is averaged over the $k$ rate categories, where the rate multiplier is the mean (or median) of each of the discrete $k$ categories.
 To specify this, we need a deterministic node that is a vector that will hold the set of $k$ rates drawn from the gamma distribution with $k$ rate categories.
 The `fnDiscretizeGamma()` function returns this deterministic node and takes three arguments: the shape and rate of the gamma distribution and the number of categories.
 Since we want to discretize a mean-one gamma distribution, we can pass in `alpha` for both the shape and rate.